Advertisement

 As William consolidated his rule over Normandy, he made use of a trusted inner circle of supporters, chief among them his two half-brothers (on his mother’s side) Odo and Robert.
 Odo would gain an important ecclesiastical appointment – Bishop of Bayeux – while Robert would become the Count of Mortain.
 In later years, his sons such as Robert Curthose and William would also become important players in the Norman administration.

 The King of England since 1042 was Edward the Confessor.
 Being a highly religious man, Edward decided to be celibate and never had any children.
 This led to much speculation over who would be the next ruler of the Anglo-Saxon kingdom.
-It seems that at one point that Edward favoured having Duke William, his first cousin once removed, succeed him, but on his death bed in 1066 he named Harold Godwinsson to be the new king.
-William and his supporters refused to accept this, declaring that Harold had already promised to support the Duke’s claim to throne.
+It seems that at one point Edward favoured having Duke William, his first cousin once removed, succeed him, but on his deathbed in 1066 he named Harold Godwinsson to be the new king.
+William and his supporters refused to accept this, adding that Harold had already promised to support the Duke’s claim to the throne.

 In the fall of 1066, Duke William invaded England in order to fight for the English throne.
 His Norman army met the English forces at Hastings on October 14th, which ended with the death of King Harold Godwinsson and much of the Anglo-Saxon nobility.
 The Battle of Hastings was one of the most important battles of the Middle Ages, changing the course of English history.
 On December 25, 1066, William was crowned King of England at Westminster Abbey.